-IN THE CLASSROOM AND SCHOOL 3 (2-2-5) This is a practical course providing an overview of objectives, procedures, and materials appropriate for primary and secondary school music classes and for a school music program.
+METHODS OF TEACHING MUSIC IN THE CLASSROOM AND SCHOOL 3 (2-2-5

+This is a practical course providing an overview of objectives, procedures, and materials appropriate for primary and secondary school music classes and for a school music program.
 It includes the integration of critical thinking and uses an ethical, values-based approach to teaching and using music.
-Prerequisites: EDUC 275.
-EDUC 359. or
+Prerequisites: EDUC 275 Introduction to Theories and Methods of Learning and Teaching, EDUC 359 Fundamentals of Music for the Classroom and School, or recommendation of the music instructor.